canarybuilds/zulip/templates/zerver/help/desktop-notifications.md

 ## Unread count badge

-By default, Zulip displays how many unmuted unread messages you have in the organization on the [desktop app](https://zulip.com/apps/) sidebar and on the browser tab icon.
+By default, Feniks Chat displays how many unmuted unread messages you have in the organization on the [desktop app](https://zulip.com/apps/) sidebar and on the browser tab icon.
 You can configure which types of messages are included in the count.
 Choosing **None** disables unread